 In other words, we need to move away from trying to be men of steel—from being rigid and cold in a world calling for flexibility and warmth.
 Still, I don’t want to throw Superman under a bus full of kryptonite.

-After all, Superman captures teal qualities pretty well.
+After all, Superman captures teal leadership qualities pretty well.
 He’s about helping others rather than enriching himself.
 He has an introspective, soulful side, which brings him to his Fortress of Solitude.
 He has an everyman aspect through his Clark Kent alter-ego and a collaborative streak seen in his participation in the Justice League.

 In my own quest to become a man of teal, I’ve got some superfriends.
 One is Ed Adams, a psychologist and men’s group leader with whom I’m writing a book on positive manhood.
-Others are members of the Teal Team, a group of colleagues keen on taking organizations to the next level of human consciousness.
+Others are members of the Teal Organization, a group of colleagues keen on taking organizations to the next level of human consciousness.